 That no act, imposition, law or ordinance be made or imposed upon us at present or to come, but such as has been or shall be enacted by the consent of the body of freemen or associates, or their representatives legally assembled; which is according to the free liberties of the freeborn people of England.

-Laws were also drawn up for preaching the Gospel to the Indians and for admitting Indian preachers.
+Plymouth Colony also drew up laws for preaching the Gospel to indigenous people and for admitting them as preachers.